 Students will receive eBills monthly while they are attending Mount Mercy.
 It is the student’s responsibility to check their eBill online each month.
 Fall tuition, room and board fees must be paid in full by August 15th and Spring tuition, room and board fees by January 15th, unless the student enrolls in the Mercy Payment Plan.
 If the student is not enrolled in the Mercy Payment Plan and their tuition, room, and board is not paid in full, all future course registrations and financial aid will be cancelled.
-If additional financial aid is received after the full payment has been made, the student may request a refund of the credit balance of his/her account.
+If additional financial aid is received after the full payment has been made, the student will receive a refund of the credit balance of his/her account.
 Payments may be made by cash, check, debit, or credit card (Visa, MasterCard or Discover).
-Payments made by debit or credit card are subject to a 2.75% convenience fee.
+Payments made by US debit or credit card are subject to a 2.75% convenience fee with international debit or credit cards being subject to a 4.5% convenience fee.

 If payments are not received by the due date, a late fee will be added to the student’s account.
 Late fees can only be waived due to University responsibility causing a delay in payment or the failure to act by a student because of sudden disabling illness or accident.